sdathey/AAD-Logging-Monitoring/README.md

 10 The results of the query are populated in the Logs Analytics workspace

 ## Conclusion
 The configuration was successful The Azure Active Directory logs are being ingested into the Log Analytics workspace.
+This configuration would allow the monitoring of Azure tenant-level logs through the Log Analytics workspace and Microsoft Sentinel.